iamshirazi/Elevator-System/README.md

 - Click File->Open File and go to the project folder you made and go into the src subfolder, there you will see all of the classes
 - Open all classes by double-clicking on each file inside the src subfolder
 - Open the Controller class and run it

+# Instructions For Setting Up Carleton VPN
+NOTE: If you already have the Carleton VPN installed (Cisco AnyConnect) then ignore steps 1 -
+- First go to https://carleton.ca/its/help-centre/remote-access/vpn-for-mac-osx/ (There are other options on the left-hand side if your OS isn't MacOS)
+-

 # Instruction For Testing
 - To test for functioniality, run the ControllerTest.java class, run it as a Junit